Harry stared at the snake engraved tap, tracing the cold metal of the small, silver squiggle with his fingertip. ‘Open.’

 ‘Oh, by all means come in,’ the voice said.
 ‘I’d love another visitor.
 My other company all turned out delightfully well.
 An insane reptile and an only marginally more sane child with delusions of grandeur.’

-Harry strode across the bridge and through into the inside of Slytherin’s mouth.
+Harry strode across the bridge and into Slytherin’s mouth.

 Shelves of dusty books lined the circular walls, interspersed with odd magical instruments, and a carved marble basin rather like the one he’d often glimpsed in Dumbledore’s cabinet sat opposite the door.